 Full of wit and charm, the book is well-renowned for its beautiful prose.
 It follows the story of Charles Ryder and his extraordinary meeting and subsequent friendship with Sebastian Flyte, the son of an English Lord, and his family who live in the opulent country house of Brideshead.
 Through this family, Charles has his first encounter with Catholicism and his dealings with them and their faith weave their way through the subsequent decades from the 1920s to mid World War Two.
 While the book captures perfectly a world of parties, great houses and sumptuous living, it is a novel that goes deeper into the human heart and its relationship with God’s mercy.
 Described by Waugh himself as “nothing less than an attempt to trace the workings of the divine purpose in a pagan world” this story follows the character’s attempts to grapple with true faith and discover who God really is.
 It is worthwhile and edifying escapism.

 8. The Psalms– “Nothing helps me more!”

 Of course, the greatest book to turn to when you are down is the Bible, and we’d like to suggest the Psalms.
 For those moments when you struggle to pray, the psalms can pray through you.
-Covering the widest range of human emotions, even giving voice to those feelings you don’t know how to put into words, the psalms are a voice of humanity, reaching out to God not only moments of joy, but also in our deepest need.
-The psalms not only give expression to humanity crying out, but also to God’s loving and merciful reply.
+Covering the widest range of human emotions, even giving voice to those feelings you don’t know how to put into words, the psalms are a voice of humanity, reaching out to God not only in moments of joy but also in our deepest need.
+The psalms not only give expression to humanity crying out but also to God’s loving and merciful reply.